mossgreen/mossgreen.github.io/_posts/2019-05-14-Spring-Certification-random-tests.md

 4. RDBMS Objects including **MappingSqlQuery**, **SqlUpdate** and **StoredProcedure** requires you to create reusable and thread-safe objects during initialization of your data access layer.

-## What is true about cross-cutting concerns?

-√ The functions that span multiple points of an application are called cross cutting concerns.

-X Cross-cutting concerns are conceptually separate from the application's business logic.

-X Logging is one of the examples of cross cutting concerns.

 ## Which class can be extended to create custom event in spring?
 ApplicationEvent.

 1. the event should extend ApplicationEvent